Amid civil war, Syrian port prospers under Assad's protection

 “It seems as if the government is saying to the rich Sunnis, come to the coast.
 But to the poor Sunnis, get out of Syria and go be a refugee,” said Amir, a Christian salesman from Tartous.

-Northern Aleppo, Syria’s business hub, has been paralyzed by devastating street battles and air raids.
-Much of central Homs, once a regional center of commerce, has been flattened by more than a year of fighting.
-And Hama, another center of industry, is isolated by the turmoil.
+Northern Aleppo, Syria’s business hub, has been paralysed by devastating street battles and air raids.
+Much of central Homs, once a regional centre of commerce, has been flattened by more than a year of fighting.
+And Hama, another centre of industry, is isolated by the turmoil.

 Aside from military protection, Tartous has access to the outside world through its port, where fuel, grain and other supplies arrive in bulk.